mickmcc/node-caltime/README.md

 - calculate the intersections between two arrays of timespans

-A feature provided by `caltime` is the ability to define time-based rules using 'TimeRule' objects.
+A feature provided by `caltime` is the ability to define time-based rules using `TimeRule` objects.
 This allows timespans to be generated according to a specific period and within certain constraints.
 Examples of the timespans which can be generated are:
 - 2-3pm on Monday of every week in UTC timezone.